 - Blend smooth in the Vitamix with a few ice cubes.

 Lunch was leftover stir fry I made Saturday night followed by a fresh Juice made with apple, pineapple, carrot, celery, and cucumber with a handful of peanuts and Macadamia nuts.
 Dinner was a Morningstar Prime Griller and some leftover mac n’ cheese.
-Finally for desert I had a small glass of fat-free milk and a Kashi oatmeal raisin flax cookie.
+Finally, for dessert, I had a small glass of fat-free milk and a Kashi oatmeal raisin flax cookie.
 Over all a GREAT eating day!
-I feel fantastic 10 days into this, but I need to make sure I take it easy and not to push to hard.
+I feel fantastic 10 days into this, but I need to make sure I take it easy and not to push too hard.
 A simple injury could kill the dream of running every day for a year.

-Anyways, here are the details of todays run:
+Anyways, here are the details of today’s run: